photoprism/photoprism-docs/docs/getting-started/docker.md

     ```

 The server port and app [config options](config-options.md) may be changed as needed.
-If you provide no database server credentials, a file-based SQLite database will
+If you provide no database server credentials, a SQLite database file will be created in the
-be created in the *storage* folder.
+*storage* folder.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.